Jahia/content-integrity/docs/embedded-tests.md

 If you need to change the type of a property on some production content, you should make the property `hidden` (and not indexed if of type `string`), and declare a new property of the desired type.
 Then, if you need to recover the content from the former property, you will need to write a script to copy the value (after a conversion if required).
 The script should be run with the listeners deactivated, and should be run on each workspace.

+#### Node validator constraint violation

+`Error code: INVALID_NODE_VALIDATION`

+**Description**: A node validator raises a constraint violation when validating the node.

+The value of the properties have to be updated to get rid of the validation errors.

+**Warning**: Those validators are not limited to validate a single property.
+A non internationalized property can be validated along with an internationalized one, and as a consequence the result of the validation might differ from one language to another one, even though the value of the non internationalized property remains the same.
+As a consequence, non internationalized properties are validated for each available language.
+This will usually lead to duplicated errors.
+Fixing it once will of course remove all the occurrences of error on the next scan.

 _work in progress_